How habitat fragmentation affects animals

 What is habitat fragmentation?

-Different from habitat loss and habitat degradation, habitat fragmentation occurs when a species’ habitat gets broken into pieces that are no longer connected to each other.
-An easy example to imagine is a forest inhabited by a population of brown bears, through which humans suddenly construct a highway.
-Now the forest is divided into two separate pieces.
+Different from habitat loss and habitat degradation, habitat fragmentation occurs when a species’ habitat is broken into pieces that are no longer connected to each other.

+For example, if humans construct a highway through a forest inhabited by brown bears, the forest becomes divided into two separate pieces.
 Though the bears may technically be able to walk across the highway and access the other half of their habitat, they face significant danger in doing so, as they may be struck by a car.
-In this way, the habitat becomes fragmented, and the brown bear population may become divided as well—or face decline due to the new threat of cars.
+In this way, the habitat becomes fragmented, and the brown bear population may be split as well, or face decline due to the new threat of cars.

 What causes habitat fragmentation?